DK Havenergi

 IDOM

-LM Wind Power is building the world's largest rotor test rig
+LM Wind Power builds the world's largest rotor test rig

 A consortium consisting of GE Renewable Energy, Danish LM Wind Power and Dutch TNO will build the world's largest rotor test rig at LM Wind Power facilities in the Netherlands.